vexx32/PSKoans/README.md

 ### Clone the Repo

-1. `git clone` the repository into your desired directory, or download and extract the repository as a .zip file into a directory of your choice.
+1. `git clone` the repository into your desired directory, or download the repository as a .zip file and extract into a directory of your choice.
 2. Then from a normal powershell session run `Get-ChildItem -Recurse | Unblock-File` in that directory to remove the "downloaded from internet" flag that blocks them from running.
 3. Check `Get-ExecutionPolicy`: if it says 'Restricted' or 'Undefined', you need to also run `Set-ExecutionPolicy RemoteSigned` in order to allow the scripts to run.
+4. Run `Install-Module -Path .\Path\To\PSKoans-master`
-4. Before working with the module, run `Measure-Karma` once to initialise everything, and then run `Measure-Karma -Meditate` to open the Koans folder for you to begin your journey.
+5. Before working with the module, run `Measure-Karma` (`rake` for short) once to initialise everything, and then run `Measure-Karma -Koans` (or `-Meditate`) to open the Koans folder for you to begin your journey.

 ## Contributing